compliance

 What are the GPSR requirements?

 As is usual with EU legislation, there is a lot that is covered and much of it is very technical in nature.
-Lucky for you, we’ve tried to distil the requirements in a more easy to understand format.
-Let’s cover some of the main requirements now:
+We’ve tried to distil the requirements into a more digestible format.
+Let’s cover the main requirements now:

 Online Listing Requirements

-A big part of the new rules involve ensuring that any product that you sell in the EU via an online site much include a listing description (known as an “offer”) containing:
+A big part of the rules require that any product you sell in the EU via an online site includes a listing description (known as an “offer”) containing:

 • The details of the manufacturer (if you make your products in-house then this will be your company);

-• The details of responsible person in the EU (we’ll cover this one in a bit as it’s a little involved);
+• The details of your responsible person in the EU (we’ll cover this one shortly — it’s a bit involved);

 • Enough information to identify the product online: this covers the product picture, codes and SKUs